keras-team/autokeras/docs/templates/tutorial/structured_data_classification.md

 The example above shows how to use the CSV files directly.
 Besides CSV files, it also supports numpy.ndarray, pandas.DataFrame or [tf.data.Dataset]( https://www.tensorflow.org/api_docs/python/tf/data/Dataset?version=stable).
 The data should be two-dimensional with numerical or categorical values.

-For the classification labels, AutoKeras accepts both plain labels, i.e.  strings or integers, and one-hot encoded encoded labels, i.e. vectors of 0s and 1s.
+For the classification labels,
+AutoKeras accepts both plain labels, i.e.  strings or integers, and one-hot encoded encoded labels, i.e. vectors of 0s and 1s.
 The labels can be numpy.ndarray, pandas.DataFrame, or pandas.Series.

 The following examples show how the data can be prepared with numpy.ndarray, pandas.DataFrame, and tensorflow.data.Dataset.
-Notably, the labels have to be one-hot encoded for multi-class classification to be wrapped into tensorflow Dataset.
-Since the Titanic dataset is binary classification, it should not be one-hot encoded.

 ```python
 import pandas as pd